Ghost Towns In Iowa

 Elkport was a small town near the Turkey and Volga rivers.
 Today, it is a ghost town with a small residual population trying to hold on.
 This town is in Clayton at the Volga and Turkey rivers intersection and 71 miles northeast of Cedar Rapids.

-Elkport was founded in 1855 and got its name from Elk Creek.
+Elkport, founded in 1855, got its name from Elk Creek.
 This town did not grow as large or rapidly as others, but it maintained a steady population of around 200 since 1910.
-By 1970 the population was less than 100, and by 2000, there were just 88 residents.
+By 1970, the population was less than 100, and by 2000, there were just 88 residents.

 The city started to become a ghost town in 2004.
-Later that year, in 2004, the two rivers flooded Elkport, forcing the remaining residents to relocate.
-As the land and homeowners were moving out, they could sell their property to the United States federal government for a demolition project initiated by government entities.
+Later that year, the two rivers flooded Elkport, forcing the remaining residents to relocate.
+As the land and homeowners moved out, they could sell their property to the United States federal government for a demolition project initiated by government entities.

 Most of the buildings were demolished by 2006.
-However, according to the 2010 census, the population was 37, and there was an estimated amount of 36 in 2019.
+However, according to the 2010 census, the population was 37, and it was estimated to be 36 in 2019.

 Carrollton, Iowa